10 High-paying jobs that Do Not Require a College Degree

 Tool-and-Die Maker

-Those who desire to become tool-and-die makers can learn through apprenticeship programs, vocational schools, technical colleges, or on-the-job training.
-Note that if the job involves computer-controlled machinery, a tool-and-die maker might need more IT coursework or IT experience.
+Those who desire to become tool-and-die makers can learn through apprenticeship programs, vocational schools, technical colleges, or via on-the-job training.
+Note, that if the job involves computer-controlled machinery, a tool-and-die maker might need more IT coursework or IT experience.

-Tool-and-die maker positions are among the higher-paying manufacturing employee positions, and the median pay on average is $44,950 (2018) per year, according to the Occupational Outlook Handbook.
+tool-and-die maker positions are among the higher paying manufacturing employee positions, and the median pay on the average is $44,950 (2018) per year, according to the Occupational Outlook Handbook.

 Network and Computer Systems Administrator

-While some network and computer systems administrator jobs require a bachelor’s degree, more and more job openings require only a postsecondary certificate as well as strong computer skills.
+While some network and computer systems administrator jobs need a bachelor’s degree, more and more job openings need only a postsecondary certificate as well as strong computer skills.

-On average, network and computer systems administrators earn $82,050 per year, according to the Occupational Outlook Handbook.
+On average, network and computer systems administrators earn $82,050 (2018)per year, according to the Occupational Outlook Handbook.

 Radiologic Technician